MAX AND SARAH BERLIN

 Max Berlin ( Moishe Mordecai or Moses Mordche) was born (according to his death certificate) on December 3, 1863 somewhere in “Austria.”
 He was the son of Isadore and Miriam Berlin.
 As an adult he worked as a tinsmith and plumber in Skalat, (present day Ukraine).
 According to his daughter Celia, he was also in the Russian Cavalry.

 Max left his homeland and came to NYC by himself on the German Steamer SS Suevia on February 8, 1891 out of Hamburg.
-He arrived on February 24, 1891.
+He was listed at Moses Berlin and arrived on February 24, 1891.
 The ship manifest records that he was 31 years old (est birth year 1860) from Austria.
+His starting place was Drohobych (present day Ukraine).
 Ellis Island was not open then, so he was processed through Castle Garden and the old barge office in the Port of New York.

 His son, later referred to as “Uncle Sammy,” came over through Ellis Island when he about 13 years.